Ed94/SectrPrototype/code/font/VEFontCache/Readme.md

 This is a port of the library base on [fork](https://github.com/hypernewbie/VEFontCache)

+Its original purpose was for use in game engines, however its rendeirng quality and performance is more than adequate for many other applications.

 TODO (Making it a more idiomatic library):

 * Use Odin's builtin dynamic arrays